Commonly confused words

 muscle vs. mussel

-muscle (a piece of flesh inside human or animal body that can tighten and relax to produce movement) I pulled a muscle in my back trying to lift the freezer.
-These exercises strengthen your muscles. mussel (a small shellfish with a soft body inside a black shell with two parts …
+muscle (pieces of tissue within the body used to produce movement) I pulled a muscle in my back trying to lift the freezer.
+These exercises strengthen your muscles. mussel (a small shellfish with a soft body inside a black shell with two parts that close tightly together) Remove the mussels from their …

 Read More »